vitelabs/go-vite/docs/reference/hdwallet.md

 # HD Wallet

 :::tip
 Vite wallet and mobile app are HD compatible.
-Check [VEP-3](../vep/vep-3.md) for the address derivation.
+Check [VEP-3](../vep/vep-3.md) for the address derivation specification.

 You can also refer to [HD Protocol, HD Wallet, BIP3](https://bitcoin.org/en/glossary/hd-protocol) for more information.
 :::